-The Social Cost of GHG estimates have a far-reaching impact on regulatory policy affecting nearly every sector of the economy.
-However, as noted in the attached comments that APGA jointly submitted to the Office of Management and Budget with over 20 other trade associations ("the Joint Association Comments"), the interim SC-GHG values developed by the interagency working group ("IWG") in response to Executive Order 13,990 still require additional modifications before they are appropriate for use in federal agency rulemakings or policy decisions.
+4. DOE should forgo the use of the interim SC-GHG values in its rulemakings until the IWG addresses concerns raised by Commenters and other trades appreciates through its incorporation into this docket, the Social Cost of Carbon, Methane, and Nitrous Oxide (collectively, "the Social Cost of GHG" or "SC-GHG") estimates have a far-reaching impact on regulatory policy affecting nearly every sector of the economy.
+However, as noted in comments that AGA and APGA jointly submitted to the Office of Management and Budget ("OMB") with over 20 other trade associations ("the Joint Association Comments"), the interim SC-GHG values developed by the interagency working group ("IWG") in response to E.O.
+13,990 last year still require additional modifications before they are appropriate for use in federal agency rulemakings or policy decisions, even if not dispositive.
+Accordingly, until the IWG addresses the concerns raised in the Joint Association Comments, Commenters urge DOE to forgo use of the interim SC-GHG values in its rulemakings.
+These arguments are more fully developed in the Joint Association Comments, which are attached for reference.